 StreamLabs - With OBS Studio Configuration Instructions

-OBS Studio is currently my live streaming software of choice.
-I use this free software on my Reality PC weekly video podcast.
-I recently stumbled upon another free service to incorporate into my live video podcast.
+Open Broadcaster Software Studio is currently my live streaming software of choice.
+I use this free software to livestream and record videos.
+I recently stumbled upon another free service to incorporate into livestreams.

-StreamLabs has a set of free tools to incorporate into your YouTube and or Twitch live streams.
-Information such as subscribers, donations, sponsors, etc. can be incorporated into your live stream.
+StreamLabs has a set of free tools in order to incorporate into your YouTube and or Twitch live streams.
+Information such as subscribers, donations, sponsors, etcetera can be incorporated into your live stream.
 This service is entirely free.

-If you are already logged in with your a fore mentioned account, you will prompted to accept StreamLabs to view your email address, view basic profile information, and view your YouTube account.
+If you are already logged in with your a fore mentioned account, you will become prompted to accept StreamLabs to view your email address, view basic profile information, and view your YouTube account.
 Once logged into your dashboard you can quickly setup an alert widget to use within your live streams.
-Start a real live stream with either Twitch or YouTube.
+You can then start a real live stream with either Twitch or YouTube.

-Paste the URL from StreamLabs site into URL box and click OK.
-Now go back into StreamLabs and look for test alert buttons.
-As long as you are on a real live stream when you click a test alert, a test will be sent to OBS Studio.
+You can paste this uniform resource locator web page link from StreamLabs' website into a URL box and then click on OK.
+Now you can browse back into StreamLabs and look for test alert buttons.
+As long as you are on a real live stream when you click a test alert, a test will be sent to Open Broadcaster Software Studio.

 Once a test is successful, you can now use StreamLabs with either your Twitch or YouTube live stream.